leelaylay/garmin-connect-export/README.md

 garmin-connect-export
 =====================

-Downloads gpx, tcx or original fit files from your Garmin Connect Account.
+Downloads gpx, tcx or original fit files from your Garmin Connect Account (Mainland of China) in [connect.garmin.cn](connect.garmin.cn).

 Description
 -----------